 - Sexual orientation.

-Employees that bring discrimination claims, complain about harassment, or support in another staff member’s discrimination claim are protected from victimisation (being subjected to a detriment)
+Employees that bring discrimination claims, such as harassment, or support in another staff member’s discrimination claim are protected from victimisation (i.e. being subjected to any detriment because of their disclosure).

-The Employment Rights Act 1996 addresses workers’ rights regarding pay and the protection of it.
+The Employment Rights Act 1996 addresses workers’ rights regarding pay and the protection therein.

 As well as providing a payslip that details calculations of payments and deductions, you should also provide: